cdsanchez/GreenLight/README.md

 - No support for constraints that are dependant on asynchronous operations.
 - The naming of public methods could be better.
 - No support for context-aware errors (it won't report which specific rule it did not pass).
+- Browser vendors are beginning to add native validation controls to input fields.
+Why would you want to use a library.

 What I would change:
 - Rework constraints to allow asynchronous operations.